-The world's northernmost capital city is a hallmark of Iceland holidays and our Reykjavik tours take you to all the highlights.
+The world's northernmost capital city is a hallmark of any Iceland holiday and our Reykjavik tours take you to all the highlights.
 Upon entering the centre of Reykjavik, you can’t help but notice the Hallgrimskirkja church, a spiralling expressionist building towering some 74 metres off the ground.
 Go to the church’s tower viewpoint for panoramic scenery over the city and surrounding coastline.
-It’s (unsurprisingly) the largest church in Iceland, while the building is said to be inspired by the lava columns at Svartifoss waterfall.
+It’s the largest church in Iceland and the building is said to be inspired by the lava columns at Svartifoss waterfall.

-Harpa concert hall is another must-see.
+Harpa concert hall is another must-see when you travel to Iceland's capital.
 This cultural landmark’s design takes inspiration from Iceland’s basalt columns, replacing rocks with the glass panels which make up the building’s façade.
 Guided tours are available, or you can always stop by the restaurants for a cocktail or a meal.

 It takes an hour and a half to drive from Akureyri to Lake Myvatn, a volcanic lake with various geothermal structures.
 While the south has the famous Blue Lagoon, northern Iceland has the Myvatn Nature Baths.
 You can unwind in the baby-blue alkaline lagoon waters while soaking up the gorgeous mountainous surroundings or relax in the indoor steam baths.